 Welcome to Smart Fi,

-I am a father of two boys, a husband and a Registered Nurse.
+I am a father of two boys, a husband, and a Registered Nurse.
 This is a blog about my family’s journey to financial independence.
 Our Family story is probably not much different from yours.
 We followed the script of a typical American family.
 That is, until we started our path to F.I.R.E. (financial independence retire early)

 I met my wife in college while attending nursing school.
 We graduated from college and moved from rural Pacific North West to the Seattle suburbs.
 We rented an apartment and started spending our money.
 With our new careers and no debt we were flush with cash.
 We ate out often.
 We bought anything our heart desired and our hearts desired new cars.
 Almost immediately after starting our careers we piled on $50,000 in auto loan debt.

-I had never heard of the financial independence retire early(FIRE) movement.
-I don’t even think it was a thing in 2006.
+I had never heard of the financial independence retire early(FIRE) movement in 2006.
+I don’t even think it was a thing back then.
 After our first child was born in 2006 , my wife put her career on hold and became a stay at home mom.
 Almost immediately we felt the financial strain of only one income.
-During those early years of marriage we really experienced some lifestyle creep.
+During those early years of marriage, before we had children, we really experienced some lifestyle creep.
 Through trimming some low hanging fruit like vacations, cars and eating out we unknowingly started our journey to Fi.

 I hope to use The Smart Fi blog as a conduit to motivate, educate and inspire.
 For every person that knows about financial independence there are many more that don’t.
 So take a look around the website.
 Leave comments.
-I would love to hear your opinion.
+I would love to hear your feedback and opinion.